NuGet/docs.microsoft.com-nuget/docs/Schema/nuspec.md

 - Scripts that need to be included with the build output of the project
 - Configuration files for the package that need to be included in the project but don't need any project-specific changes.

-Content files are included in a package using the &lt;files&lt; element, specifying the `content` folder in the `target` attribute.
-However, such files are ignored when the package is installed in a project using the `project.json` system in NuGet 3.3+, which instead uses the &;lt;contentFiles&gt; element.
+Content files are included in a package using the &lt;files&gt; element, specifying the `content` folder in the `target` attribute.
+However, such files are ignored when the package is installed in a project using the `project.json` system in NuGet 3.3+, which instead uses the &lt;contentFiles&gt; element.

 For maximum compatibility with consuming projects, a package ideally specifies content files in both locations.